samuelcouch/couch_awesomeness/README.md

   * **index.html** is the index page which contains the zebra-striping example.
     * This example is dependant on the Twitter Bootstrap framework which is included.

+### main.rb
+  * Contains a demo of the Person and Awesomeness classes.

 To run Awesomeness tests: